 Extensibility may or may not be in the DNA of most frameworks.
 Most frameworks come with some form of core that is not meant to be modified - unless you risk regressions and incompatibilities all over the place, so it straight forward to agree to the "non-modifiable framework code" statement - although we all know that a "php framework" can of course be modified at all times.

-The main plot of a framework is around the idea that you build your own application (or website) on top of it.
-That it forms a basis.
+The main plot of a framework is the idea that you build your own application (or website) on top of it.
+It forms a basis.
 The big question is: does this basis solve the relevant standard problems?
-How quickly can an individual (and a team) gather knowledge on how to make use of these solutions.
+How quickly can an individual (and a team) gather knowledge on how to make use of these solutions?
 How expensive is it to gather the relevant knowledge?